harmonydata/harmonydata.github.io/content/en/frequently-asked-questions.md

 ## How reliable is Harmony?

 Harmony was able to reconstruct the matches of the questionnaire harmonisation tool developed by McElroy et al in 2020 with the following AUC scores: childhood **84%**, adulthood **80%**.
 Harmony was able to match the questions of the English and Portuguese [GAD-7](https://adaa.org/sites/default/files/GAD-7_Anxiety-updated_0.pdf) instruments with AUC **100%** and the Portuguese [CBCL](https://www.apa.org/depression-guideline/child-behavior-checklist.pdf) and SDQ with AUC **89%**.
-You can read more in [this blog post](/nlp-semantic-text-matching/measuring-the-performance-of-nlp-algorithms/).
+You can read more in [this blog post](/nlp-semantic-text-matching/measuring-the-performance-of-nlp-algorithms/) and in our [validation study in BMC Psychiatry](/ai-in-mental-health/bmc-psychiatry-paper/).

 ## What do the numbers mean?